50 Years Ago: Jimi Hendrix Performs Live for the Final Time

 But when Hendrix showed up at the Soho club, Burdon said, he was "well out of it.
 He had his guitar with him but he was wobbling too much to play, so I told him to come back tomorrow night."

 The Final Days offers testimony from a few people who claim that they spent part of the next night with Hendrix.
 Former manager Chas Chandler said that Hendrix showed up at his apartment to ask him to produce his next record, while Eric Clapton claimed he spotted Hendrix at Sly & the Family Stone's concert at the Lyceum Ballroom, but was unable to speak with him.

 Dannemann, however, said that the two of them attended a birthday party for her friend Judy Wong.
 Wong has confirmed those details, adding that Hendrix told her that he and Dannemann were making marriage plans.
 Then the three of them headed to Ronnie Scott's.

-In his autobiography Don’t Let Me Be Misunderstood, Burdon recalled the scene, “Hendrix made his entrance during the second set.
-There was a crack in the air.
-I introduced Jimi to the audience … the typical London jazz crowd tried to show indifference as he took the stage, but a ripple of applause greeted the greatest guitar player in the world.”
+Hendrix came on during the second set.
+"I introduced Jimi to the audience," Burdon wrote in his autobiography Don’t Let Me Be Misunderstood.
+"The typical London jazz crowd tried to show indifference as he took the stage, but a ripple of applause greeted the greatest guitar player in the world.”

 Jimi Hendrix is Part of Rock’s Tragic ‘27 Club’